JossueE/Local-LLM-for-Robots/README.md

 ```
 ---
 #### Avatar
+This avatar system was originally developed by [TheBIGduke](https://github.com/TheBIGduke/OctoV)

 Enable a simple on-screen “avatar” to visualize the pipeline (wake-word → STT → LLM → TTS).